DNKpp/mimicpp/README.md

 As new compilers become available, they will be added to the workflow, but older compilers will probably never be supported.

+Note: Unless specified otherwise, it is assumed that each major compiler version refers to its most recent minor version.

 | Symbol |    Description     |
 |:------:|:------------------:|
 |   x    |       works        |